jpellman/wiki.libjpel.so/Maxwell.rst

 * Evict one of the WD Blues from the ZFS mirror.

 * Create a RAIDZ1 volume from the two WD Blues that aren't in the mirror.
 Enable deduplication and compression.
+Use a sparse file for the third drive in the vdev (see `here <https://superuser.com/questions/281832/start-a-zfs-raidz-zpool-with-two-discs-then-add-a-third>`__).

 * Stream current mirrored pool data from the remaining mirror drive to the new RAIDZ1 volume with *zfs send*.